 Conclusion

-These costs are very provisional; we don’t yet have a fixed design for any of the structural work.
+These costs are provisional; we don’t yet have a fixed design for any of the structural work.
+A summary of the required investment and the time that it will take to install is given in the table below.
+The time depends on the details of the plan and the degree to which the work can be carried out in parallel.